Market Commentary: Thursday, March 6/25

 Things to Consider…

-Competing meats in cold storage varied for the month of December, however were down from a year earlier.
-Total beef in cold storage was down 16.6m pounds from November stocks and was 23.0m pounds under last year's supplies, while total chicken (including broilers, fryers & roasters as well as chicken cuts) fell 7.6m pounds for December and was 68.6m pounds under a year earlier.
+Competing meats in cold storage were also recorded higher on the month but lower than last year.
+Total beef in cold storage was up +2.2% or 9.9m pounds from December stocks but -0.3% or 1.3m pounds under last year's supplies, while total chicken (including broilers, fryers & roasters as well as chicken cuts) were up +0.4% or 3.5m pounds from December but -3.1% or 25.7m pounds under a year earlier.

 Weekly Hog Price Recap